Advertiser Disclosure

 We all know spending with credit is easier than spending with cash, but why exactly do Americans spend more when using credit cards vs. cash?
 There are a few theories behind this notion.

 The Sloan School of Management at MIT looked into how the brain reacts to a credit card purchase.
-They created a study using fMRI technology to look at brain activity at the moment of purchase, when consumers make the “buy” decision either using cash or credit cards.
+They created a study using fMRI technology to look at brain activity at the moment of purchase when consumers make the “buy” decision either using cash or credit cards.
 They looked at the reward region of the brain and found that credit cards sensitize reward notions in the brain.
 The outcome is that simply swiping a card provides immediate pleasure in the form of the products bought, and where prices are only realized in a bill received weeks later.

-Another theory by Psychology Today is the idea of “coupling.”
-Coupling could be an explanation of spending habits on credit cards.
+Another theory based on some older studies is the idea of “coupling”: the “association between purchase decision and actual parting of money.”
+Coupling could be an explanation of spending habits when using credit cards.
 When you use a credit card, there’s a break between making a purchase and paying for the purchase, so there is a lack of coupling.
-Psychology Today says, “It’s this lack of coupling that can make using the ‘download’ button on iTunes, shelling out tokens at casinos, or paying with credit cards seem painless.
-All of these methods of payment feel just one step away from not paying for something at all.
-In a sense, the combination of credit (which itself is an abstract concept) and payment that comes at a much later point in time may act as a numbing balm for the pain that is normally associated with spending money.”
+Psychology Today says, “The combination of credit (which in itself is an abstract concept) and payment that comes at a much later point in time may act as a numbing balm for the pain that is normally associated with spending money.”

 Has Credit Card Usage Increased?